Ganges water dispute: Background

-Descending from India's northern plains, the Ganges river forms a boundary of 129 kilometres between India and Bangladesh and flows for 113 km in Bangladesh.
+Descending from India's northern plains, the Ganges River forms a boundary of 129-kilometre boundary between India and Bangladesh and flows for another 113 kilometres inside Bangladesh.
 At Pakaur in India, the river begins its attrition with the branching away of its first distributary, the Bhagirathi River, which goes on to form the Hooghly River.
 About 10 kilometres from the border with Bangladesh the Farakka Barrage, built in 1974, controls the flow of the Ganges, diverting some of the water into a feeder canal linking the Hooghly to keep it relatively silt-free.

 After entering Bangladesh, the main branch of the Ganges is known as the Padma River until it is joined by the Jamuna River, the largest distributary of the Brahmaputra River, which descends from Assam and Northeast India.
-Further downstream, the Ganges is fed by the Meghna River, the second-largest distributary of the Brahmaputra, and takes on the Meghna's name as it enters the Meghna estuary.
+Further downstream, the Ganges is joined by the Meghna River, the second-largest distributary of the Brahmaputra, and adopts the Meghna's name as it enters the Meghna estuary.
 Fanning out into the 350 km wide Ganges Delta, it finally empties into the Bay of Bengal.
 A total of 54 rivers flow into Bangladesh from India.